Back to blog

 • HTTP Mirroring – to copy the traffic sent from the client to another backend

-In the world of Kubernetes, it’s the role of the Gateway API to modify and control traffic as it enters our clusters.
+In the world of Kubernetes, the Gateway API’s role is to modify and control traffic as it enters our clusters.

-We explored in the previous “Getting Started with the Cilium Gateway API tutorial” how you can use Cilium’s Gateway API support to load-balance HTTP traffic and alter HTTP header requests and responses.
+In the previous “Getting Started with the Cilium Gateway API tutorial,” we explored how you can use Cilium’s Gateway API support to load-balance HTTP traffic and alter HTTP header requests and responses.

-We’ve also recorded several short tutorials on the Gateway API, including the one below on “TLS Passthrough”, where traffic can be encrypted all the way through to the server.
+We’ve also recorded several short tutorials on the Gateway API, including the one below on “TLS Passthrough,” where traffic can be encrypted to the server.

 In this tutorial, we will explore these use cases.
 If you’d rather watch me present it, check out this episode of the eBPF and Cilium weekly show eCHO: